wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/new-css.md

 ## Table of Contents

 ## New New

+- `color-scheme` so this is kinda neat, a built-in way to do light/dark theming, but there doesn't seem to be a clear way to allow for user overrides. [mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme)

 - `transition-behavior: allow-discrete` h/t to Shop Talk episode ??? for pointing this one out.
 It is FINALLY possible to animate to an automatic / default values, and specifically `display: none`. [mdn](https://developer.mozilla.org/en-US/docs/Web/CSS/transition-behavior)